galaktor/gorf24/README.md

 [![Build Status](https://travis-ci.org/galaktor/gorf24.svg?branch=port)](https://travis-ci.org/galaktor/gorf24)

 # Radio-fy your Raspberry Pi
 It's software that allows you to control the low-cost Nordic Semiconductor nRF24L01+ radio transceiver.
 It's written and tested on/for Raspberry Pi, but can be slightly modified to work for other end devices as well.
+Since it's written in Go, and controls rf24 type radios...
+I dubbed it "gorf24".
+Also, considering my screen name, similarities to certain Galactic [Orbiting Robot Forces](https://en.wikipedia.org/wiki/Gorf) are not entirely coincidental.

 ## Changing GPIO and SPI access
 It works or can be modified to make it work on any system that satisfies the following conditions: